Featured image © Henri Cartier Bresson

 8. Arnold Newman – 1918 – 2006

 Environmental portrait photographer.
 Arnold Newman took the art of portraiture to another level by trying to include the natural habitat of his subjects in his photographs.
 Newman did that in a way that also gives an indication of the profession and passions of his subjects.
-Many times he framed his subjects, very often other famous artists like painters, musicians and architects, in such a way that they became part of their own artistic creations.
-Newman kept records of his photography sessions in so called ‘sitting books’ in which he would record details of that session.
-The two pages below depict the sessions with composer Igor Stravinsky for probably his most famous environmental portrait photograph.
+Many times he framed his subjects, very often other famous artists like painters, musicians, and architects, in such a way that they became part of their own artistic creations.
+Newman kept records of his photography sessions in so-called ‘sitting books’ in which he would record details of that session.
+The two pages above depict the sessions with composer Igor Stravinsky for probably his most famous environmental portrait photograph.

 Quote: “I am convinced that any photographic attempt to show the complete man is nonsense.
 We can only show, as best we can, what the outer man reveals.
 The inner man is seldom revealed to anyone, sometimes not even the man himself.”